Why Does the Human Brain Take So Long to Reach Maturity?

 Humans are unique in their ability to adapt to changing environments and learn throughout their lives.
 The prolonged plasticity of the brain allows individuals to acquire new skills, form social bonds, and pass down knowledge to future generations.

 • Social Complexity: The ability to navigate complex social relationships and cooperate within groups is a key factor in human survival.
-A slowly maturing brain is better equipped to handle these demands.
+A slowly maturing brain is better equipped to handle these demands, fostering collaboration and innovation.

 Hormonal Influences on Brain Maturation